OperaGraecaAdnotata/OGA/README.md

 for [ἄξιοι](https://en.wiktionary.org/wiki/%E1%BC%84%CE%BE%CE%B9%CE%BF%CE%B9#Ancient_Greek).

 The present repository is organized thus (further details within each folder):
-1. `abbreviations` contains a file useful for tokenization.
+1. `abbreviations` contains a file useful for tokenization
-2. `annotation_example` contains an unzipped example of the annotation layers, which is useful for inspection.
+2. `annotation_example` contains an unzipped example of the annotation layers, which is useful for inspection
-3. `elision` contains a file used for tokenization.
+3. `elision` contains a file used for tokenization
-4. `query` contains information to query the corpus.
+4. `query` contains information to query the corpus
-5. `tokenize` contains files used for tokenization.
+5. `tokenize` contains files used for tokenization
-6. `urn_cts` contains files with bibliographic information about the texts in OGA.
+6. `urn_cts` contains files with bibliographic information about the texts in OGA
-7. `work_chronology` contains a manually annotated file with the alleged composition dates of Greek works, which continues to be updated.
+7. `work_chronology` contains a manually annotated file with the alleged composition dates of Greek works, which continues to be updated

 ## Citation